adr/madr/docs/index.md

 * Version 2.1.2 is the latest one available when starting to document ADRs.
 ```

-The example is rendered at <decisions/adr-tempalte.md>.
+The example is rendered at <decisions/0000-use-markdown-architectural-decision-records.md>.
+The full template (with placeholders and some guidance how to use) can be found at <decisions/adr-template.md>.

 For the MADR project itself, all ADRs exist at [docs/decisions/](https://github.com/adr/madr/tree/main/docs/decisions).